Josef Josten: Work in exile

 During the 60s and 70s, Josten provided assistance to a number of asylum seekers from Central and Eastern Europe, for which he gained the reputation of "The Czech Scarlet Pimpernel".
 A measure of his unpopularity with the Prague régime was the account by a defecting Czech intelligence agent, Josef Frolik.
 According to Frolik, Josten had more than once been put down for assassination - once at the personal request of President Novotný.
 This was later corroborated by information from another defecting agent, František August.
 Following the Soviet invasion of Czechoslovakia in August 1968, Josten appeared on news media and in the daily press to provide commentaries on the event.

 Throughout his work as an exile, Josten made efforts to bring together exiled representatives of other Iron Curtain Countries and present a united front against their Communist régimes.
 This included long-running collaborations (such as the formation of the European Liaison Group) with the Czech priest Father Jan Lang and the Romanian exile Ion Rațiu.
 He was only partly successful, but in 1977 he was presented with the Order of "Polonia Restituta" (Poland Restored) by Kazimierz Sabbat, Prime Minister of the Polish Government in Exile (officially recognised at that time by HM Government).

-In the late 70s, Josten handed over publication of the FCI bulletins to Geoffrey Stewart-Smith and turned his attention to the situation of political prisoners in Czechoslovakia, including the controversial journalist and broadcaster Vladimir Skutina and the playwright Václav Havel.
+In the late 70s, Josten handed over publication of the FCI bulletins to Geoffrey Stewart-Smith and turned his attention to the situation of political prisoners in Czechoslovakia, including the controversial journalist and broadcaster Vladimír Škutina and the playwright Václav Havel.
 With the help of various British politicians (notably Bernard Braine), he publicised their plight, latterly under the banner of "CDUP" ("Campaign for the Defence of the Unjustly Prosecuted").

 In March 1985, Josten was granted an MBE for "services to journalism and publishing".
 On 29 November 1985, still working long hours for his cause, he died of a heart attack in London.
 He was survived by his widow Patricia (who died in 2007) and one son, Martin.
 Copies of the FCI bulletin, which were donated to libraries in the US, UK and Czechia, constitute an independent weekly record of Iron Curtain events over the period 1948–1979.